 Being dehydrated can not only affect your health but can play an important aspect in how well you sleep at night.
-If you are someone who regularly is drinking a lot of water you probably noticed how bad you feel when you start to miss out on a glass of water or two.
-Without water your body starts to act slow, sluggish and lower concentration levels lower.
-Not only does dehydration affect how you feel during the day but it also affects you at night.
+If you are someone who regularly is drinking a lot of water you probably noticed how bad you feel when you start to miss out on a glass or two.
+Without water your body starts to act slow, sluggish and lower concentration levels.
+Not only does dehydration affect how you feel during the day but it also affects how well you sleep at night.

 But how does dehydration lower your sleep?

 Dehydration shrinks your brain literally; our brains are made up of about three quarters water.
 When the membranes start to dry they shrink in volume resulting in a dehydration headache.
-It also results in lower brain function and impact your mood both can lower your sleep quality.
+It also results in lower brain function and may impact your mood.

 How Much Water should you drink a day?